Skip to main content

 Admission Requirements

 The applicant must meet the School of Graduate Studies’ current minimum general admission requirements as published in the graduate catalog.
-The program-specific requirements for English include:
+The program-specific requirements for admission to the Master of Arts in English program include:

-Applications will be considered for both fall and spring admission.
+Applications will be considered for fall admission.
 Application deadlines can be found on the UND website.

 Degree Requirements

-Students seeking the Master of Arts degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the English Language and Literature Department.
+Students seeking the Master of Arts degree must satisfy all general requirements set forth by the School of Graduate Studies, as well as the following particular requirements set forth by the Department of English:

-2. At least one-half of the credits must be at or above the 500-level.
+1. A minimum of 31 credit hours, half of which must be at or above the 500-level.

 ENGL 500Introduction to Graduate Studies2